Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Friedman--Ramanujan functions

 In \cite{wu2022,lipnowski2021}, Wu--Xue and Lipnowski--Wright obtained the spectral gap $3/16 - \epsilon$ by using the method above.
 More precisely, the intermediate value $3/16$ arises because the average $\av{\ell h_L(\ell) \, e^{- \frac \ell 2}}$ is estimated at the \emph{leading order} as $g \rightarrow + \infty$, i.e. the computations are made up to errors with a $1/g$ decay.
 We now explain why, in order to reach the optimal spectral gap $1/4 - \epsilon$, we need to go further and perform \emph{asymptotic expansions} of averages $\av{F}$ in powers of $1/g$, which is one of the core objectives of this article.

-Let us imagine that we are able to compute, exactly, any average $\av{F}$ up to error terms decaying as $1/g^{K}$ for a $K \geq 1$.
-This means that we will know the average $\av{\ell h_L(\ell) \, e^{- \frac \ell 2}}$ up to errors of size roughly $e^{L/2}/g^{K}$, because the number of primitive closed geodesics shorter than $L$ behaves like $e^L/L$, by \cite{huber1974} (the factor $e^{L/2}$ comes from the presence of the exponential decay $e^{-\ell/2}$ in the average).
+Let us imagine that we are able to compute, exactly, any average $\av{F}$ up to error terms decaying as $1/g^{\ord+1}$ for a $\ord \geq 0$.
+This means that we will know the average $\av{\ell h_L(\ell) \, e^{- \frac \ell 2}}$ up to errors of size roughly $e^{L/2}/g^{\ord+1}$, because the number of primitive closed geodesics shorter than $L$ behaves like $e^L/L$, by \cite{huber1974} (the factor $e^{L/2}$ comes from the presence of the exponential decay $e^{-\ell/2}$ in the average).

 We recall that we saw in \cref{eq:trace_method_before_canc} that, for $\alpha > 0$, in order to prove that $\Pwp{\lambda_1 \leq 1/4 - \alpha^2 - \epsilon}$ goes to $0$ as $g \rightarrow + \infty$, we need to prove that $\av{\ell h_L(\ell) \, e^{- \frac \ell 2}}$ grows slower than $e^{\alpha L}$, for $L = A \log(g)$ and $A \geq 1/\alpha$.
-In particular, we will need the error term $\approx e^{L/2}/g^K$ produced when estimating this average to be smaller than $e^{\alpha L}$, which requires to assume that $A/ 2 - K \leq \alpha A$.
+In particular, we will need the error term $\approx e^{L/2}/g^{\ord+1}$ produced when estimating this average to be smaller than $e^{\alpha L}$, which requires to assume that $A/ 2 - \ord - 1 \leq \alpha A$.
 Hence, the hypotheses made so far on the parameters in the trace method can be listed as:

-These conditions imply that $\alpha \geq 1/(2(K+1))$, which is a lower bound on the precision~$\alpha$ that can be attained.
+These conditions imply that {$\alpha \geq 1/(2(\ord+2))$}, which is a lower bound on the precision~$\alpha$ that can be attained.

-In other words, computing asymptotic expansions with remainders decaying like $1/g^{K}$ puts a natural limitation on the spectral gap $\lambda_1 \geq 1/4 - \alpha^2 - \epsilon$ that can be obtained.
+In other words, computing asymptotic expansions with remainders decaying like {$1/g^{\ord+1}$} puts a natural limitation on the spectral gap $\lambda_1 \geq 1/4 - \alpha^2 - \epsilon$ that can be obtained.
 These critical levels are summed up in \cref{tab:values_param}; we see that the spectral gap $1/4 - \epsilon$ requires expansions of arbitrary precision.

-The value $2/9 - \epsilon$, obtained in this article, corresponds to understanding the second-order term, which is done here.
-We hope to generalise our methods in further articles, and ultimately reach the optimal spectral gap $1/4 - \epsilon$.
+This game of parameters explains how, with additional work, we can prove a spectral gap $2/9 - \epsilon$ using the results in this article in \cite{anantharaman_29}: that threshold corresponds to fully understanding the second-order term, as is done here.
+In the companion paper, we understand the structure of terms of all orders, leading to the optimal spectral gap $1/4 - \epsilon$.